kemblesong/weather/README.md

 **Authors:** Group 22 - **Mingyou Fang** (678731), **Stephen Tjandra** (614604), **Kemble Song** (584999)

 ## Setup Instructions
 Run the bash script `./setup.sh` from this directory.
+If there is no location data in the database, please also run `rake db:seed`

 ## How to Use
 #### For a list of locations: